 - Family history of cardiac abnormalities

 To have an ECHO, your doctor needs to fill out a requisition form.
 Download ECHO requisition form.

 There are no special instructions for this test.
 You may take your medications and eat as you normally.

 There is no preparation needed before your test.
 Wear comfortable clothing that is easy to remove.
 Please do not wear perfume on the day of your test.

-Please arrive 30 minutes before your test to register at the central registration desk in the main lobby (building A).
+Please arrive 30 minutes before your test to register.
 Please bring your health card and your requisition (if your physician has provided you with one).